SchulzLab/AMIAtlas/Figure3/README.md

 #### Data

-miRNA spearman correlations, for each celltype: provided in the folder correlations/<CT>_spearman_alltimepoints_anno.tsv.
-CT stands for either CM, FB, EC or HC.
+(i) miRNA spearman correlations, for each celltype: provided in the folder (in zenodo) `correlations/<CT>_spearman_alltimepoints_anno.tsv`. where CT stands for either CM, FB, EC or HC.

+(ii) miRNA expression files provided in the folder `expression/<CT>_mature_normalized_CPM.1.txt`.
+These are the CPM normalized miRNA expression, where CT stands for either CM, FB, EC or HC.